Bio2Fi/bio2fi.github.io/_pages/members.md

 <img src="https://github.com/Biodiversity-Forecasting-Institute/biofi.github.io/blob/master/assets/images/Araujo.jpg?raw=true" align = left alt="Diogo" width=200 img style="padding: 0px 10px 0px 0px;"/>

 Diogo is a PhD Student at the Department of Mechanical and Civil Engineering at Florida Institute of Technology.
-His work focuses on the analysis of changes in hydraulic extremes characteristics, such as droughts, under future climate projections.
+His work focuses on the analysis of changes in hydrologic extremes characteristics, such as droughts, under future climate projections.
 Specifically, he applies a statistical framework to identify drought events and its main characteristics (severity, duration, frequency) on climate data from remote sensing and global climate models (GCM) datasets.
 <br clear="left"/>

 _______________